Joe Martin (orangutan): 1922–1923: Behavioral issues, death of Curley Stecker

-In spring 1922, the writing seemed to be on the wall.
-The San Francisco Call reported that Joe Martin's film career was nearing an end: "Some think Joe Martin is incurably insane...when Joe showed signs of melancholia over Stecker's absence, a little monkey was placed in his cage in hopes that the companionship would stop his brooding.
+In spring 1922, The San Francisco Call reported that Joe Martin's film career was nearing an end: "Some think Joe Martin is incurably insane...when Joe showed signs of melancholia over Stecker's absence, a little monkey was placed in his cage in hopes that the companionship would stop his brooding.
 Joe beat the monkey to death against the bars."
-Joe Martin also attacked three substitute trainers during Stecker's absence.
-A March 1922 article described Stecker's return to the zoo after an "absence of several months."
-When Stecker reentered Joe Martin's cage for the first time, Joe Martin "sprang at Stecker and held his left wrist in a vise-like grip.
-He looked at Stecker's fingers.
-The little finger of the left hand is off at the knuckle.
-The animal, sure of his identification, threw hairy arms around Stecker's neck and kissed him."

-Around the same time, a prolific magazine writer named Emma-Lindsay Squier published a book about animals subtitled Adventures in Captivity that included several chapters set in the world of the Universal Zoo.
-One chapter is entirely devoted to Joe Martin, whom Squier regarded highly.
-Squier, who had written at least three magazine features regarding or including Joe Martin, conveys that he adored his trainer "Pudgy" and despised his past trainer "Red Gallagher," who had once whipped him and burned him with a hot poker.
-In "Joe Martin, Gentleman!"
-Squier documented two additional assaults; she also witnessed Joe Martin defend a weaker animal from a bully, rescue an endangered human baby, and earn the respect of his sworn enemy.

-During the filming of Trifling Women (1922), there was another altercation.
-Joe Martin played a sidekick of Barbara La Marr's character Zareda; Martin and La Marr apparently got along famously off-camera, to the point where Martin didn't react well when La Marr had scenes with her human male costars.
-Martin bit his costar Edward Connelly while they were shooting a scene where Connelly's character put a necklace around La Marr's neck.
-Emma-Lindsay Squier reported that he had been worked all day and "far into the night" and that "the nature of the scene was a constant tantalization to him" as it involved Edward Connelly taking away "a string of pearls given him in play by the heroine."
-A variant account of the incident was that Joe Martin was irritated at being refused a tumbler of water that Connelly was drinking, and that he almost knocked over La Marr to get to Connelly.
+Joe Martin also attacked three substitute trainers while Stecker was elsewhere.
+Stecker was rehired after an "absence of several months".
+When Stecker reentered Joe Martin's cage for the first time, the orangutan first verified his identity by checking that this man was missing part of a finger (which Stecker had lost to an accident), and then he "threw hairy arms around Stecker's neck and kissed him."
+Around the same time, magazine writer Emma-Lindsay Squier published a book about animals subtitled Adventures in Captivity; one chapter is entirely devoted to Joe Martin, whom Squier regarded highly.
+Squier wrote that Joe Martin adored his trainer "Pudgy" and despised his past trainer "Red Gallagher," who had once whipped him and burned him with a hot poker.
+In "Joe Martin, Gentleman!", Squier documented two additional assaults; she also witnessed Joe Martin defend a weaker animal from a bully, rescue an endangered human baby, and earn the respect of his sworn enemy.During the filming of Trifling Women (1922), there was another altercation.
+Joe Martin played a sidekick of Barbara La Marr's character; Joe Martin and La Marr got along well, and Joe Martin did not react well when La Marr had scenes with her human male costars.
+Joe Martin bit his costar Edward Connelly while they were shooting a scene where Connelly's character put a necklace around La Marr's neck.
+Emma-Lindsay Squier reported that he had worked all day and "far into the night" and that "the nature of the scene was a constant tantalization to him" as it involved Edward Connelly taking away "a string of pearls given him in play by the heroine".
+A different account claims that Joe Martin was irritated at being refused a tumbler of water that Connelly was drinking, and that he almost knocked over La Marr to get to Connelly.
 A report in Photoplay stated that Stecker had told Connelly not to give Joe Martin the water because "he only drinks warm water and it's not good for him."
-Joe Martin waited until Stecker's back was turned to leap at Connelly; it took Stecker and "three property men" a full 10 minutes to get Joe Martin off Connelly.
+Joe Martin waited until Stecker's back was turned to leap at Connelly; it took Stecker and three property men a full 10 minutes to get Joe Martin off Connelly.
 Joe Martin drew blood, possibly broke Connelly's arm and "mangled" his hand.
 Film editor Grant Whytock later recalled, "It took three of us twisting [Joe Martin's] balls to make him let go."
-During the Trifling Women incident Joe Martin apparently also bit Curley Stecker, "his trainer...who had been with him constantly since 1915."
-Stecker told Squier that even though he gave Joe Martin a "prompt and thorough beating after the unfortunate episode," Joe Martin accepted piggyback rides by the next day and did not seem to be holding a grudge.
+During the Trifling Women incident Joe Martin apparently also bit Curley Stecker.
+Stecker told Squier that even though he gave Joe Martin a "prompt and thorough beating after the unfortunate episode," Joe Martin did not seem to hold a grudge.
 Cinematographer John F. Seitz used matte processing to finish the film's remaining scenes between Joe Martin's character Hatim-Tai and Connelly's Baron François de Maupin.